influxdata/influxdb-client-csharp/Client.Linq/README.md

     |> drop(columns: ["_start", "_stop", "_measurement"])
 ```

-There is an also possibility to specify default value for `start` and `stop` parameter:
+There is also a possibility to specify the default value for `start` and `stop` parameter.
+This is useful when you need to include data with future timestamps when no time bounds are explicitly set.

 ```c#
 var settings = new QueryableOptimizerSettings